Wi Spa controversy: Criminal charges

-During July 2021, four women and one girl filed formal legal complaints with the LAPD.
+In July 2021, four women and one girl filed formal legal complaints with the LAPD.
 In their complaints, the women alleged that they saw "male genitals exposed in the women's section" of the spa.
 Cubana Angel was the first to file such a report, on July 6.

 On August 30, 2021, a 52-year-old individual, mostly reported as a trans woman, was charged by the Los Angeles County District Attorney's office with five counts of felony indecent exposure in connection with the incident, corresponding to the five individuals who'd filed complaints in July.
 An arrest warrant was issued for said individual.

 The suspect had previous convictions for the same offense from 2002 and 2003, becoming, as a result, obliged to register as a sex offender in 2006.
 In 2008, the suspect was convicted for failing to register as a sex offender.
 The suspect also had an open case from 2018, in which they have pled "not guilty" to seven counts of indecent exposure in front of women and children in a Los Angeles park.
 Regarding the 2018 case, the LAPD circulated an internal flyer which described the suspect as "homeless" and alleged the suspect "claims to identify as female" in order to gain access to women's locker rooms and showers.

 In an interview with the New York Post published on September 2, 2021, the suspect denied their guilt, stating that they are the victim of "transphobic harassment" and are legally female.
 The suspect also said that they used the women's section of the spa facilities and were in the hot tub when she encountered Cubana Angel, claiming, "She [Angel] never saw me naked.
 I was underwater with water all the way up to my chest."